neelk07/AngelListJobSuggestor/README.md

 ### Setup
 1. Git clone and navigate into project
 2. Run `sudo python install -r requirements.txt` to install dependent libaries
-3. Replace information in *candidate.json* with your own
+3. Replace information in *candidate.json* with your own (all fields required, values for "type" can only be "full-time" or "internship"
 4. Run this command `python jobSearch.py candidate.json`
 5. Be patient (may take a min or two for a big tech city like San Francisco)
 6. Enjoy and apply to companies!